awslabs/soci-snapshotter/docs/getting-started.md

 Once the snapshotter is running we can call the `pull` command from nerdctl.
 This command reads the manifest from the registry and mounts a FUSE filesystem for each layer.

-> The snapshotter will use the OCI distribution-spec's [Referrers API](https://github.com/opencontainers/distribution-spec/blob/v1.1.0/spec.md#listing-referrers)
-> (if available, otherwise the spec's [fallback mechanism](https://github.com/opencontainers/distribution-spec/blob/v1.1.0/spec.md#unavailable-referrers-api)) to fetch a list of available indices.

 ```shell
 sudo nerdctl pull --snapshotter soci $REGISTRY/rabbitmq:latest